k98kurz/tapescript/docs.md

 #### `unlocking_script() -> Script:`

 Calculate an unlocking script recursively, traveling up the parents.
 Returns a Script with the source and byte codes.
+When executed, this will validate the LeafScript against the root ScriptNode commitment (within an `OP_MERKLEVAL` locking script), and then `OP_MERKLEVAL` will execute the underlying script.

 #### `pack() -> bytes:`